Probate Q&A Series

 1. Detailed Answer

 When you administer an estate in North Carolina, you must gather all claims against the estate—including any wage and hour claims brought by former employees or contractors of the decedent.
 Detailed documentation proves the existence and validity of these claims.
-It also ensures proper payment from estate assets under Chapter 28A of the North Carolina General Statutes.
+It also helps ensure proper handling of claims against estate assets under Chapter 28A of the North Carolina General Statutes.

 Identify Potential Claimants